 Braille teaching and learning

-Prepare for Success exam modification and production- new braille edition now available
+Prepare for Success exam modification and production- braille edition now available

 Following positive feedback on our training resource focusing on best practice modification and production of Modified Large Print (MLP) materials, and in response to overwhelming demand, RNIB and VIEW have developed a sister resource to support education professionals working with braillists studying for GCSEs or GCE assessments.
 Prepare for Success – braille edition is an online and can be accessed as and when convenient.
 It refers to best practice guidance, is packed full of examples, and includes practical exercises to reinforce learning, so you can develop your knowledge and skills for preparing in-house braille materials based on the format of those used in formal testing.